 Then the wheels fall off.
 Apparently you can make people stop and think with a comma, placed in an odd way.

 Really?
 I cast my mind back to my training as a TV journalist.
 We don’t believe in commas.
 Commas are a sackable offence.
 If we thought about using a comma the sentence was already too long.
 Something about the attention span of viewers.

 Is this our first fight?
 Can this relationship survive a conflict of beliefs?
 Grammar might be the death of us.

 Then I start to wonder how many book sales this writer is getting, with his focus on the deeper meaning of commas.
 A quick look on Amazon shows his books out of print.

 Nothing wrong with writing for your own enjoyment.
 Nothing at all.
 As you know I’ve met many interesting people in my travels and The Existentialist is no exception.
 He has led a hard, yet fascinating life.

 The tricky part is the very slight difference between being an existentialist and having an existential crisis.
 An existential crisis is a humorous way of saying you spend way too much time thinking about yourself and the meaning of your life.
-By definition these people, while interesting, have zero interest in other people.
+By definition existentialists, while interesting, have zero interest in other people.
 The Existentialist does not ask one question about me in three hours.
 Big Red Flag (BRF).

 So a full stop has been placed after Husband, 6.
 There will be no … to this story.
 And now the BRF List has been developed.

-The only way to address a BRF is to take the advice of the great philosopher Rojas from The Heat (who does not use commas).
+The only way to address a BRF is to take the advice of that great philosopher Rojas from The Heat (who does not use commas).
 “Girl.
 You better run.
 Run like you on fire.”